 We have been inspired by The St Albans Museum’s amazing Remarkable World of Trees Exhibition to launch an exciting brand new project.
 The exhibition runs from September 17th – January 23rd 2022, so its timing couldn’t be more perfect for planting trees and hedges.
 We are shamelessly taking advantage of this to encourage as many streets as possible to create a corridor of native hedges either between or at the bottom of their gardens this Winter.
+On November 4th at St Peter’s Church in St Albans on November 4th, Chris Pudsey gave advice on slow gardening, with an emphasis on how to grow and maintain hedges.
+Kate Bretherton supplied hedge cuttings which we were able to take away with us to start growing our own hedges.

 Fences create barriers to wildlife which desperately needs access to gardens for food, water and habitat.
 Although this problem can be rectified by creating holes at the bottom of fences, this still doesn’t address the valuable energy a small mammal wastes finding the nearest exit or entrance.
 Fences also of course could never compete with trees and hedges in terms of habitat and food for birds, mammals and insects.
 And that’s without considering their ability to block out noise and pollution, sequester carbon and lift anyone’s spirits with their unsurpassable beauty.